soundxyz/sound-protocol/.changeset/cuddly-roses-travel.md

 "sound-protocol": minor
 ---

-Create IBaseMinter for standard view functions in minters
+Create ISoundMinter for standard view functions in minters